airbr/golang-hugo-blog/content/posts/mcmaster-carr-wsg-review.md

 featured_image: /mcmaster-desktop.gif
 ---

-### Initial Draft version; Still researching website

 Sustainability makes people happy and have joy in interacting with your products.
 User-Experience Design is one key feature of sustainability and the web is no exception.

-The Web Sustainability Guidelines (WSG) are not just about reducing the environmental impact of a website but also happy people.
-In the following example we look at a few outstanding use of techniques for a fast website experience that seems to wow people, and also contributes to sustainability.
+This blog post takes a look at one website which may have legacy stack features but makes the best of a few sustainable techniques.
 This is not a comprehensive attempt at an audit, just aiming to highlight a few qualities that stand out!

 # The example:  McMaster-Carr

 [McMaster](https://www.mcmaster.com/) is a dramatic show of force at several guidelines that I argue explains why this website resonates with people.
 At least, it sort of gained a lot of traction and discussion in various groups and I am aware it made some [impact in media, credit to Wes Bos](https://www.youtube.com/watch?v=-Ln-8QM8KhQ).

-McMaster exemplifies some sustainable web design principles to such a strong degree that it has at least a medium impact to some degrees in considering the web Sustainability Guidelines.
+McMaster exemplifies some particular sustainable web design principles to such a strong degree that it has at least a medium impact to some degrees in considering the web Sustainability Guidelines.
 The real world experience of selling such hardware must have taught them many lessons, and these seem built into the design of the website:

 ## 1. [Lightweight by Default](https://w3c.github.io/sustyweb/#create-a-lightweight-experience-by-default)